cybozu-go/meows/docs/runner-pod-api.md

 This API indicates the pod's deletion time.
 Used by `Pod` sweeper to check the deletion time of pods.
-Not set if the deletion_time value is zero (UTC time "0001-01-01T00: 00: 00Z" in RFC3339 format).
+If the value is zero(`0001-01-01T00: 00: 00Z`), the deletion time is treated as not set.
-When the value is other than that, the deletion is judged based on whether or not the time has passed.
+If the value is other than that, the deletion is judged based on whether or not the time has passed.

 **Successful response**